January 2024: Understanding Key Tax Updates

 The transitional provisions do not treat your public fund as your gift fund under the new law.

-You may need to make some changes to your public fund arrangements, so you comply with the new law.
-You may choose to replace your public fund with a gift fund or make changes to your public fund rules.
+You may need to change your public fund arrangements to comply with the new law.
+For example, you may replace our public fund with a gift fund or change your public fund rules.

-You will need to remove requirements that are not compatible with the new law, such as requiring receipts to be in the name of your organisation rather than in the name of the public fund.
+You will need to remove requirements incompatible with the new law, such as requiring receipts to be in your organisation’s public fund.

-You may also choose to change your public fund rules to remove requirements for a majority of responsible persons on the management committee of the public fund or replace your public fund with a gift fund that does not have this requirement.
+You may also choose to change your public fund rules to remove the requirement that most responsible persons be on the management committee or replace your public fund with a gift fund that does not have this requirement.

-If you do make changes to your governing document, you must comply with the terms of your governing document which specify how changes or amendments to your governing document are made.
+Suppose you do make changes to your governing document.
+In that case, you must comply with the terms of your governing document, which specify how changes or amendments to your governing document are made.

 If you are a registered charity, you continue to have additional obligations to the Australian Charities and Not-for-profits Commission (ACNC).
-You must notify the ACNC about changes to your governing document.
-Refer to ongoing obligations to the ACNC.
+You must notify the ACNC about changes to your governing g document.
+Refer to the ongoing obligations of the ACNC.

 Gift fund